 Job seekers rank social media and professional networks as the most useful job search resource compared to job boards, job ads, recruiting agencies, and recruiting events (Source).

 Yet, most organizations rely on their HR, recruiting, or talent acquisition teams to be involved in social media recruiting.
-But that has changed and it is no longer just HR’s responsibility.
+But that has changed and it is no longer solely HR’s responsibility.

 In this article you’ll find: